ale-sanchez-g/mushy-washy/README.md

 The server uses the LaunchDarkly SDK for feature flagging.
 Each user is assigned a unique key and is part of the 'beta_testers' group.
 Feature flags can be used to enable or disable features for specific users or groups of users.

+## Github Actions

+Configuring the default GITHUB_TOKEN permissions

+By default, when you create a new repository in your personal account, GITHUB_TOKEN only has read access for the contents and packages scopes.
+If you create a new repository in an organization, the setting is inherited from what is configured in the organization settings.

+On GitHub.com, navigate to the main page of the repository.

+Under your repository name, click  Settings.
+If you cannot see the "Settings" tab, select the  dropdown menu, then click Settings.

+Screenshot of a repository header showing the tabs.
+The "Settings" tab is highlighted by a dark orange outline.
+In the left sidebar, click  Actions, then click General.

+Under "Workflow permissions", choose whether you want the GITHUB_TOKEN to have read and write access for all scopes (the permissive setting), or just read access for the contents and packages scopes (the restricted setting).

+Click Save to apply the settings.

 ## Contributing